Why Have There Been No Great Women Artists?: Content

 In this essay, Nochlin explores the institutional – as opposed to the individual – obstacles that have prevented women in the West from succeeding in the arts.
 She divides her argument into several sections, the first of which takes on the assumptions implicit in the essay's title, followed by "The Question of the Nude", "The Lady's Accomplishment", "Successes", and "Rosa Bonheur".
 In her introduction, she acknowledges "the recent upsurge of feminist activity" in America as a condition for her interrogation of the ideological foundations of art history, while also invoking John Stuart Mill's suggestion that "we tend to accept whatever is as natural".
 In her conclusion, she states: "I have tried to deal with one of the perennial questions used to challenge women's demand for true, rather than token, equality by examining the whole erroneous intellectual substructure upon which the question 'Why have there been no great women artists?' is based; by questioning the validity of the formulation of so-called problems in general and the 'problem' of women specifically; and then, by probing some of the limitations of the discipline of art history itself."

+Nochlin opens her argument by characterizing the absence of “supremely great” women artists as comparable to the absence of “great Lithuanian jazz pianists,” a deliberately provocative analogy that reframes the issue as structural rather than biological or innate.
+This comparison shifts attention away from assumed female inadequacy and toward the social conditions that make artistic prestige possible.

+Scholars have also described the essay as an attack on the “myth of the Great Artist,” meaning the idea that artistic genius naturally emerges regardless of circumstance.
+Nochlin debunks what she calls the "golden nugget", a central point in her argument.
+According to Nochlin, the insufficient political, social and financial infrastructure provided to women is a greater impediment to their success than their lack of innate artistic ability.
+Women were historically barred from studying the nude model, a restriction that limited access to history painting, then regarded as the highest-ranking academic genre.
+This line of interpretation further presents the essay as grounding women’s underrepresentation in the arts in institutions and patronage rather than in an absence of talent.

+More recent feminist art-historical discussion has treated the essay’s later sections, including its discussion of successful women artists, as part of a broader argument that isolated examples do not invalidate the structural barriers Nochlin identifies.
+In that interpretation, the essay helped establish a model for analyzing both exclusion from artistic institutions and exclusion from the industry, and it is widely described as foundational to feminist art history.